 National faculty members within the Advanced Burn Life Support (ABLS) Program provide quality assurance when training instructors and critiquing instructor candidates, and also provide program uniformity.

-ABLS National Faculty must be active members of the burn community, must meet the requirements to be an ABLS Instructor and must be approved by the American Burn Association-ABLS Advisory Committee.
+ABLS National Faculty must be active members of the burn community; must meet the requirements to be an ABLS Instructor as outlined in the Coordinator Manual section of the ABLS Instructor Manual; and must have been approved by the ABA-ABLS Advisory Committee.
 An ABLS National Faculty appointment remains in effect only as long as the individual remains current as an ABLS Instructor.
-National Faculty members who have other duties and are unable to participate actively in Provider or Instructor Courses may choose the National Faculty Emeritus status.
+National Faculty who have other duties and are unable to actively participate in Provider or Instructor Courses may choose the National Faculty Emeritus status.

-A list of current ABLS National Faculty is maintained by the ABA central office and is accessible on the ABA website (www.ameriburn.org).
+A list of current ABLS National Faculty is maintained by the American Burn Association (ABA) central office and is accessible on the ABA website.

 National Faculty members are appointed at the discretion of the ABLS Advisory Committee.
-A qualified instructor may be recommended by existing National Faculty, or ABLS Advisory committee members, provided the following requirements are met:
+A qualified instructor can be recommended by existing National Faculty or ABLS Advisory Committee members, provided the following requirements are met:

-- Documentation by the ABLS Advisory Committee Chairperson of a need for additional National Faculty
+- Documentation by the ABLS Chairperson of the need for additional National Faculty.

-- Active service as an instructor for ABLS provider courses, qualified to teach all aspects of the ABLS Provider Course.
+- Active service as an instructor for ABLS provider courses.

-- The candidate for national faculty will be invited to teach an ABLS course at the ABA regional or annual meeting, where he/she will be evaluated by ABLS Advisory Committee members
+- The candidate for National Faculty will be invited to teach an ABLS course at the ABA annual meeting where he/she will be evaluated by ABLS Advisory Committee members.

-Responsibilities of National Faculty include, but are not limited to the following:
+Responsibilities of the National Faculty include, but are not limited to the following:

-- Teaching at both Provider and Instructor courses (participating in a minimum of one ABLS course annually).
+- Teaching at both Provider and Instructor courses (participating in a minimum of one ABLS course every other year).

-- Evaluating ABLS instructor candidates as they teach in ABLS provider courses.
-This includes observation of the candidate and a written critique on the instructor candidate’s abilities as a lecturer, case study facilitator, and patient assessment station instructor.
-This form is to be reviewed with each instructor candidate and then transmitted it to the ABA central office
+- Evaluating ABLS instructor candidates as they teach in ABLS Provider courses.
+This observation includes a written critique of the instructor candidate’s abilities as a lecturer, case study facilitator, and patient assessment station instructor.
+This form is to be reviewed with each instructor candidate and then transmitted to the ABA central office.